tech-srl/how_attentive_are_gats/README.md

 [https://github.com/tensorflow/gnn/blob/main/tensorflow_gnn/docs/api_docs/python/gnn/keras/layers/GATv2.md](https://github.com/tensorflow/gnn/blob/main/tensorflow_gnn/docs/api_docs/python/gnn/keras/layers/GATv2.md)

+# DictionaryLookup

+The code for reproducing the DictionaryLookup experiments can be found in the [dictionary_lookup](dictionary_lookup/README.md) directory.

 The rest of the code for reproducing the experiments in the paper will be made publicly available.

 # Citation